fxamacker/cbor/README.md

 Using CBOR [Preferred Serialization](https://www.rfc-editor.org/rfc/rfc8949.html#name-preferred-serialization) with Go struct tags (`toarray`, `keyasint`, `omitempty`) reduces programming effort and creates smaller encoded data size.

+There are [1276 repositories](https://github.com/fxamacker/cbor/network/dependents?package_id=UGFja2FnZS0yMjcwNDY1OTQ4) that depend on fxamacker/cbor/v2.
+Additional 155 repositories are using version 1.x of this CBOR codec (please upgrade to v2).

+fxamacker/cbor is used by Arm Ltd., Berlin Institute of Health at Charité, Chainlink, ConsenSys, Dapper Labs, Duo Labs (cisco), EdgeX Foundry, Mozilla, National Cybersecurity Agency of France (govt), Netherlands (govt), Oasis Labs, Tailscale, Taurus SA, Teleport, TIBCO, and others.

-Microsoft Corporation had NCC Group produce a [security assessment (PDF)](https://github.com/veraison/go-cose/blob/v1.0.0-rc.1/reports/NCC_Microsoft-go-cose-Report_2022-05-26_v1.0.pdf) which includes portions of this library in its scope.
+Microsoft Corporation had NCC Group conduct a security assessment (PDF) which includes portions of this library in its scope.

 fxamacker/cbor has 98% coverage and is fuzz tested.
-It won't exhaust RAM decoding 9 bytes of bad CBOR data.
-It's used by Arm Ltd., Berlin Institute of Health at Charité, Chainlink, ConsenSys, Dapper Labs, Duo Labs (cisco), EdgeX Foundry, Mozilla, Netherlands (govt), Oasis Labs, Taurus SA, Teleport, and others.

 Install with `go get github.com/fxamacker/cbor/v2` and `import "github.com/fxamacker/cbor/v2"`.
 See [Quick Start](#quick-start) to save time.